-As a customer of the Brewer Water Department, your account is subject to our Terms and Conditions agreement, and you are entitled to your Customer Rights and Responsibilities.
+As a customer of the Brewer Water Department, your account is subject to our Terms and Conditions agreement and Backflow Policy, and you are entitled to your Customer Rights and Responsibilities.
 If you have any questions about either of these policies, please contact Rodney Butler, Water Department Superintendent, at 207.989.4214.

 To get setup for new water service for a new or existing residence or business through the Brewer Water Department, please complete the Application for Service.